mouseless/learn-nuxt/README.md

 Nuxt generates an `index.html` file under each route and this causes some static site hosting services, such as GitHub Pages, to add a trailing slash to urls.
-When this happens that page fails to load resources with a relative path.
+When this happens that page fails to load resources with a relative path because a trailing slash would indicate another directory in a path.

-To workaround this we've added a client side script that checks if `route.path` has a trailing slash.
+To workaround this, we've added a script that checks if `route.path` has a trailing slash upon mounting.
 We know that this is not the best solution, but for now this is the workaround we use.

-You can see this work around in `.theme/app.vue` file.
+> :warning:
+>
+> For this solution to work correctly, you need to enable
+> `router.options.strict` in `.theme/nuxt.config.ts` so that a path with a
+> trailing slash is not treated as same as a path without a trailing slash.
+> Otherwise `navigateTo` does not redirect and throws an error.

+Solution is in `.theme/app.vue`.

 ## Public Assets